jtguggedal/thingy_web_bluetooth/README.md

 **Supported operations**

 -   `get` - Gets the name of the connected device
 -   `set` - Sets the name of the connected device.
+          - **Parameters**:
-Takes as parameter a string shorter or equal to 10 characters.
+            - Takes as parameter a string shorter or equal to 10 characters.

 ### colorEnable